Kota

 Moreover, the carer or the one claiming this benefit scheme must:

-Illness Benefit, Invalidity Pension, and Disability Allowance provide income support to people who can’t work due to ill health or a disability.
+Illness Benefit, Invalidity Pension, and Disability Allowance provide income support to people who cannot work due to illness or disability.

-As an employer, if you want to do more to support the well-being of your team, you could offer them the best health insurance packages.
+As an employer, if you want to do more to support the well-being of your team, you could offer them comprehensive health insurance packages.

 That’s where Kota can help.